-Certain conditions such as pregnancy prolong that half life even further, extending it to as much as eighteen hours!
-Birth control pills extends the half life of caffeine to more as well including certain antibiotics, antacids, antidepressants and other drugs.
+Certain conditions such as pregnancy prolong that half-life even further, extending it to as much as eighteen hours!
+Birth control pills extend the half-life of caffeine to more as well including certain antibiotics, antacids, antidepressants, and other drugs.
 Even grapefruit juice significantly prolongs the effects of caffeine in the body!

-Add to the caffeine the side effects the sugar has on your body……… you may want to think again before you reach for your afternoon tea and scones……….
+Add to the caffeine – the side effects sugar has on your body……… you may want to think again before you reach for your afternoon tea and scones……….

 Hi!
 My name is Yvette van Schie, I am a qualified Beauty Therapist and professional makeup artist with 34 years of industry experience.
 I have worked with some of the best in the business, such as naturopaths and cosmetic surgeons and now besides writing my educational blog posts, I write holistic beauty articles for a multitude of professional industry suppliers.